Games & Quizzes

 /ˈkwesCH(ə)n/

 sentence worded or expressed so as to elicit information.
-Issues or problems you are dealing with.
+What you ask about; issues.
 To ask for or try to get information.

 /ˈdamijiNG/